open-mmlab/mmdetection/docs/2_new_data_model.md

 Usually we recommend to use the first two methods which are usually easier than the third.

-In this tutorial, we give an example for converting the data into COCO format.
+In this note, we give an example for converting the data into COCO format.

 **Note**: MMDetection only supports evaluating mask AP of dataset in COCO format for now.
 So for instance segmentation task users should convert the data into coco format.